semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     lines

 We can tell python to handle the string as a raw string literal by adding an r or R at the beginning of the string.
-Python will ignore all the escape sequence found within the string
+Python will ignore all the escape sequence found within the string.

 ```python